-Caspar is group leader for beginners Taiji & Qi Gong.
-Authorised by his ShiFu - (Master) Dr Leung YanKwai PhD, AKA Shi DeLon; 31st Generation Lay ShaoLin Monk and ShiFu (Master) Jason Dean AKA Shi Xing Lik; 32nd Generation Lay ShaoLin Monk to teach Taiji in Brighton and Croydon.
+Caspar is group leader for Mindful Movement, Taiji & Qi Gong classes.
+Authorised by his ShiFu - (Master) Dr Leung YanKwai PhD, AKA Shi DeLon; 31st Generation Lay ShaoLin Monk and ShiFu (Master) Jason Dean AKA Shi Xing Lik; 32nd Generation Lay ShaoLin Monk to teach Taiji and Qi Gong.

 ShiFu’s form derives from over 50 years practice as a martial artist, Daoist Medicine practitioner and Doctorate in Human Energy Research.
 ShiFu Dr Leung YanKwai has studied with the likes of Chen Zhang Lie (Lineage holder of Chen Village), and twenty years with the monks at the Shaolin Temple in Henan Northern China.
 ShiFu was ordained at The Shaolin Temple in Henan China by the late Abbot Shi SueXie in 2001 as a Lay Shaolin Monk.

 Caspar first met his ShiFu Dr Leung YanKwai in 1997 when he was running a renowned Kung Fu school in London.
 Caspar practiced Kung Fu, Qi Gong and Chan Meditation until 1999.
 From 2000 to 2010 Caspar practiced Sivananda Yoga, Raja Yoga, Dristi meditation and eventually an advanced form of Shaivite meditation.
 This culminated in national newspaper coverage in India writing about Caspar teaching meditation to CEO’s at an Ayurvedic Retreat Centre in Kerala, India.
 For more information about Caspar's meditation experience click here.